w3th4nds/UNIWA_CTF_2019/UNIWA_CTF_2020/pwn/buffie0/README.md

 # buffie0 Pwn challenge

-First of all, with `$file` we see that the binary is a `ELF 64-bit LSB executable`.
+First of all, with `file` we see that the binary is a `ELF 64-bit LSB executable`.
 Let's open `ghidra` to analyze it.
 The `main` function looks like this:

 ```c